10 July 2020

-This module will help students deliberate all these questions, by placing the modern Middle East in its global context without losing sight of local and regional dynamics, cultures, and political traditions.
+This course will help students deliberate all these questions, by placing the modern Middle East in its global context, without losing sight of local and regional dynamics, cultures, and political traditions.
 We will explore histories of empire and decolonisation, alongside themes of hegemony and resistance, conflict and cooperation, identity and foreign policy.
-The module is informed by critical engagement with theories of international relations.
+The course is informed by critical engagement with theories of international relations.

 The course begins with an exploration of the different historical phases of interaction between Middle East states and the international system.
 These are divided into the colonial, decolonisation, and post-Cold War periods.
 Lectures and tutorials will cover the early settler colonies, Britain’s informal empire in the Gulf, and the Anglo-French mandates, as well as the emergence of Turkey and Israel, and the challenge represented by the pan-Arabist revolutionary states, followed by discussion of the Middle East’s place in the post-Cold War unipolar era.
 We will discuss each of these phases in tandem with relevant paradigms from international relations theory used to study the Middle East in its international context.
-The module then moves to tackle key themes in international relations, such as transnationalism, international political economy, and the politics of security, before taking a closer look at key actors in regional foreign policy making.
+The course then moves to tackle key themes in international relations, such as foreign intervention and international political economy, before taking a closer look at key actors in regional foreign policy making.
 It closes by addressing contemporary challenges that have arisen since the Arab uprisings.
-Over the three weeks, module activities, debates, and fieldtrips will enhance both teaching and learning on the module.
+Over the three weeks, course activities, debates, and fieldtrips will enhance both the teaching and learning experience.

 Dr. Reem Abou-El-Fadl